nordeck/matrix-neoboard/docs/adrs/adr007-local-storage-for-offline-capabilities.md

 sentences, with active voice.
 "We will ..." -->

 We will use an offline storage to improve performance, protect from data loss and handle connectivity issues.
-We prefer storing data in IndexedDB as it has support for binary data (like `Uint8Array`), however due to the higher availability of Local Storage we should support both.
+We prefer storing data in IndexedDB as it has support for binary data (like `Uint8Array`), however due to the higher availability of localStorage we should support both.
-As Local Storage and IndexedDB don't automatically evict old unused data, we will use a least recently used (LRU) storage policy with a fixed size.
+As localStorage and IndexedDB don't automatically evict old unused data, we will use a least recently used (LRU) storage policy with a fixed size.
 This avoids that we run into the size quota of the storage.

 ## Consequences

-To avoid dealing with the complexity of IndexedDB and the complexity to handle both Local Storage and IndexedDB, we can use a common wrapper like [LocalForage][localforage].
+To avoid dealing with the complexity of IndexedDB and the complexity to handle both localStorage and IndexedDB, we can use a common wrapper like [LocalForage][localforage].

 <!-- This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular